typemiguel/WalnutiQ/README.md

 to become familiar with the neuroscience behind this repository.

-Most importantly, this research is made possible by the intelligent neuroscientists and engineers at [Numenta](http://numenta.org/).
+Most importantly, this research is made possible by the intelligent neuroscientists and engineers at company [Numenta](http://numenta.org/).
-Numenta has designed a exciting new technology that accurately models layers 3 & 4 of the human neocortex.
+Numenta has designed a exciting new technology that accurately models layers 3 & 4 (out of 6 layers) in the human neocortex.
 They have generously released the pseudocode for their learning algorithms and this repository is an extensioned implementation of their algorithms using object-oriented programming.
 Make sure to read Numenta's long (but great) explanation